ImmutableVariable/learnityourself/docs/python/03-functions-modules/03-modules.md

 ## Creating Your Own Modules

 Creating a module in python is as simple as creating a new python file and adding your functions and variables to it.
-If you are following along, you can create a new file called `my_module.py` and add the following code to it (otherwise, just read along):
+The online code editor will not allow you to do this; however, you can follow along locally on your computer [(see "introduction")](../introduction.md).
+Start by creating a file `my_module.py` and add the following code to it (otherwise, just read along):

 ```python
 def greet(name):